CGJennings/se3docs/docs/um-install-troubleshooting.md

 *To enable script compatibility mode,* open the Preferences dialog, choose the **Plug-ins** category, and check **Compatibility mode**.
 If the problem is with an extension, exit and restart the app.

 > Enabling script compatibility mode may add a small performance hit.
-It also adds objects to the global scope, which may interfere with other scripts if they try to define constants with the same name.
+It also *adds objects to the global scope*, which may interfere with other scripts if they try to define constants with the same name.
 Where possible, the plug-in or script should be updated to use current APIs.

 Another potential cause of plug-in errors is that a plug-in may depend on other plug-ins that are not installed.
 Check for plug-ins in the catalogue that look like they may be interrelated to the problem plug-in and install them.
 If this corrects the problem, contact the plug-in author to suggest that they update the plug-in to [list its dependencies](dm-eons-plugin.html#requires).